astronomer/docs/learn/debugging-dags.md

 - Double check that your DAG's `start_date` is in the past.
 A future `start_date` will result in a successful DAG run even though no tasks ran.
 - If your tasks stay in a `scheduled` or `queued` state, ensure your scheduler is running properly.
 If needed, restart the scheduler or increase scheduler resources in your Airflow infrastructure.
 - If your tasks have the `depends_on_past` parameter set to `True`, those newly added tasks won't run until you set the state of prior task runs.
 - When running many instances of a task or DAG, be mindful of scaling parameters and configurations.
 Airflow has default settings that limit the amount of concurrently running DAGs and tasks.
-See [Scaling Airflow to optimize performance](airflow-scaling-workers.md) to learn more.
+See [Scaling Apache Airflow® to optimize performance](airflow-scaling-workers.md) to learn more.
 - If you are using task decorators and your tasks are not showing up in the **Graph** and **Grid** view, make sure you are calling your tasks.
-See also [Introduction to Airflow decorators](airflow-decorators.md).
+See also [Introduction to Apache Airflow® decorators](airflow-decorators.md).
 - Check your task dependencies and trigger rules.
-See [Manage DAG and task dependencies in Airflow](managing-dependencies.md) and [Airflow trigger rules](airflow-trigger-rules.md).
+See [Manage DAG and task dependencies in Apache Airflow®](managing-dependencies.md) and [Apache Airflow® trigger rules](airflow-trigger-rules.md).
 Consider recreating your DAG structure with [EmptyOperators](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/empty/index.html) to ensure that your dependencies are structured as expected.
 - The [`task_queued_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#task-queued-timeout) parameter controls how long tasks can be in queued state before they are either retried or marked as failed.
 The default is 600 seconds.
 - If you are using the CeleryExecutor in an Airflow version earlier than 2.6 and tasks get stuck in the `queued` state, consider turning on [`stalled_task_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#stalled-task-timeout).